Strobesstrobes

 Does HIPAA require a penetration test?

-• Risk analysis, 164.308(a)(1)(ii)(A): a required implementation specification to conduct "an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability" of ePHI.
-Penetration testing produces direct evidence of exploitable vulnerabilities feeding this analysis.
+• Risk analysis, 164.308(a)(1)(ii)(A) is a REQUIRED implementation specification to conduct "an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability" of ePHI.
+A pentest produces direct evidence of exploitable vulnerabilities feeding this analysis.

-• Evaluation, 164.308(a)(8): a required standard to perform "a periodic technical and nontechnical evaluation" establishing how well your safeguards meet the rule.
+• Evaluation, 164.308(a)(8) is a REQUIRED standard to perform "a periodic technical and nontechnical evaluation" establishing how well your safeguards meet the rule.
 This is the closest the Security Rule comes to demanding hands-on technical testing.

 Pentest named in the rule?No, never explicitly mentioned